Skip to main content

 There will be a mix of plenary scientific talks by invited speakers, poster presentations, and discussion sessions centred on the Action Working Groups.

 This will be a hybrid event: online participants can join the talks.
-Discussion and poster sessions will be in-person only.
+Working group discussions and the poster session will be in-person only.

 Confirmed Speakers